Munich Security Conference: Afghan peace deal 'closer than ever' | DW | 14.02.2020

 Analyst Kugelman says the US will force the Taliban to hold an intra-Afghan dialogue before the signing of a peace agreement.

-Nonetheless, experts say that a successful meeting between Pompeo and Ghani at the Munich Security Conference could speed up the process.
-A reduction in Taliban violence and a possible Pompeo-Ghani agreement on the details of the peace deal in Munich now offer a better chance for an Afghan settlement than ever before.
+Nonetheless, experts say a successful meeting between Pompeo and Ghani in Munich could speed up the process.
+A reduction in Taliban violence and a possible Pompeo-Ghani agreement on the details of the peace deal now offer a better chance for an Afghan settlement than ever before.

 The 2020 Munich Security Conference gets underway on Friday to take the temperature of the state of international peace and security.
 Delegates include French President Emmanuel Macron and Facebook's Mark Zuckerberg.
 (14.02.2020)